KDE/websites-docs-plasma-mobile-org/Introduction.rst

 What is Plasma Mobile?
 ~~~~~~~~~~~~~~~~~~~~~~

-Plasma Mobile offers a free (As in freedom and beer), user-friendly,
+Plasma Mobile offers a free (as in freedom and beer), user-friendly,
 privacy-enabling and customizable platform for mobile devices.
 Based on
 the `Halium <https://halium.org/>`__ project, we have official
 installable prototypes for two Android devices.
 However, Plasma Mobile